alertlogic/azure-collector/README.md

 In order to install O365 Log collector:

 1. Log into [O365 portal](https://portal.office.com) as AD tenant administrator.
-1. Go to `Setup` and `Domain` and make a note of O365 domain name to collect logs from, for example, `example.onmicrosoft.com`.
 1. Navigate to `Admin Centers` and `Azure AD`.
 1. On the left side panel click `Azure Active Directory` and `App Registrations`.
 1. Click `+New application registration`, fill in configuration parameters and click `Create`: